-Answer 1: From SA2 perspective, the PCF may provide full list of PSIs to the UE and there may be a potential misalignment between the list of PSIs provisioned at the UE and those sent by the PCF, given that the UE may have removed some or all PSIs following as per current Rel 18 specifications.
+Answer 1: From SA2 perspective, the PCF may provide full list of PSIs to the UE and there may be a potential misalignment between the list of PSIs provisioned at the UE and those sent by the PCF, given that the UE may have removed some or all PSIs.
 The potential misalignment between the list of PSIs provisioned to the UE and those stored at the PCF will be resolved at the next UE registration.
 Hence, SA2 agrees that the case mentioned exists and had discussed a number of solutions.
-However, SA2 has not reached consensus to precisely address the scenario in Rel 18.
+However, SA2 has not reached consensus to precisely address the scenario.
 SA2 requests CT3 to discuss this topic further and resolve.